 As it often happens, the foreign journalists have mixed something up - the person appearing in the picture under the title "Andrey Skurko" is, in fact, Andrey Dynko, former Editor-in-Chief of the newspaper, who is now the Main Editor of the newspaper's website www.nn.by.
 Except of that little thing, everything is accurate in the AFP report.

-by clicking here (unfortunately, AFP have do not allow to embed their videos on other websites)
+You can see the AFP's report by clicking here (unfortunately, AFP have do not allow to embed their videos on other websites)